 This dish is delightfully light, fresh, and yummy.
 It can be served as a snack or a starter.

-And what about as appetizers at a cocktail party?
+And what about serving them as appetizers at a cocktail party?
 Wouldn’t it go nicely with a nice glass of well-chilled Chardonnay?

 The Andaman Kitchen